You are here

 Professor Phil Sutton

-Associate Professor Phil Sutton studied Biomedical Science at Bradford University in the UK before undertaking a PhD in Immunology at Manchester University.
+Phil studied Biomedical Science at Bradford University in the UK before completing a PhD in Immunology at Manchester University.
 He moved to Australia in 1992 for his first postdoctoral position, and apart from a brief spell at Institut Pasteur de Lille in France, has been here ever since.
-Associate Professor Sutton has extensive experience in both academia and industry, including a period as Immunology group leader within the research and development division of CSL Limited, where he worked on vaccine development and adjuvant technologies.

-- An immunotherapeutic for protecting against Helicobacter pylori associated diseases
+- Developing an immunotherapeutic approach to protect against Helicobacter pylori associated diseases including stomach cancer

 Han J, Ng G, Cecchini P, Chionh Y, Saeed M, Naess L, Joachim M, Blandford L, Strugnell R, Colaco C & Sutton P. (2016) Heat shock protein complex vaccines induce antibodies against Neisseria meningitidis via a MyD88-independent mechanism.
 Vaccine 34: 1704-1711.